-The seed planted by that first club provided the roots for a program that today touches more than 133,000 youths ages 5-19 across Arkansas including rural, suburban and urban youth.
-The activities that our 4-Hers enjoy may have changed in the last 105 years, but our mission to help our youth learn to be productive citizens hasn't changed.
+The seed planted by that first club provided the roots for a program that today touches more than 133,000 youth ages 5-19 across Arkansas including rural, suburban, urban, and military-connected youth.
+The activities that our 4-H'ers enjoy may have changed in the last 100+ years, but our mission to help our youth learn to be productive citizens has not changed.
 4-H is the only informal education program with a direct connection to the University of Arkansas.
 The 4-H program is science based and designed to shape future leaders and innovators.

 4-H is based on experiential learning – learning by doing.
 Administered by the University of Arkansas' Cooperative Extension Service, 4-H is offered in all of the state's 75 counties.
-In addition to the traditional clubs and camps, 4-H is also offers offered in-school, military 4-H clubs and through after-school programs.
+In addition to the traditional clubs and camps, 4-H is also offered in-school, on military installations, and through after-school programs.

-- 1908-1938---Arkansas joins a movement to teach rural youngsters the skills they would
+- 1908-1938 -- Arkansas joins a movement to teach rural youth the skills they need to

 and prosper.
 Winners of state level contests were rewarded with regional and national

 trips.
-Due to the large numbers of youth joining 4-H, the three tiered age system
+Due to the large numbers of youth joining 4-H, the three tiered age system--5-8

 4-H continued to offer stability and growth, expanding its programs to urban youths.